sigpwned/aws-java-sdk-v2-java-11-client/README.md

 More information about the "official" Amazon implementations is available [here](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/http-configuration.html).

+Integration tests against live or mock services remain a work-in-progress.

 ### Asynchronous

 The `awssdkv2-java11-async-client` is an asynchronous implementation of the `SdkAsyncHttpClient` asynchronous HTTP client SPI from the AWS Java SDK v2.
 You can compare it to the two asynchronous clients Amazon currently supports for that library: